lidofinance/dc4bc/fsm-states.md

 We implemented a FSMPoolProvider containing all three state machines that we can switch between each other by hand calling necessary events.

+For example, when SignatureProposalFSM collected all agreements from every participant it's state becomes *state_sig_proposal_collected*.
+That means it's time to start a new DKG round to create shared public key.
+We can do it by sending *event_dkg_init_process* event to the FSM.

 ## Visual representation of FSMs
 ### SignatureProposalFSM
 ![SignatureProposalFSM](sigFSM.svg)